 Naturally I had to have meatballs in Stockholm, and I enjoyed mine at Bakfickan.
 This small, casual eatery is the hip sibling to Operakällaren, the Michelin-starred restaurant next door.

-According to new friends we met in Bakfickan’s communal dining space, most Swedes don’t order meatballs in restaurants because they can never compare to Grandma’s version back home.
-But it’s hard to imagine that Bakfickan’s could be made any more delicious.
-Served with fresh tart lingonberries, pickled cucumbers, mashed potatoes, and mouthwatering gravy, this was unquestionably the best dish I had in Stockholm.
+After chatting with the locals sitting next to me at the counter, I learned that most Swedes don’t order meatballs in restaurants.
+They prefer to eat Grandma’s version back home.
+But it’s hard to imagine that Bakfickan’s meatballs could be improved upon.
+Served with fresh lingonberries, pickled cucumbers, mashed potatoes, and mouthwatering gravy, this was unquestionably the best dish I had in Stockholm.

-Which restaurants do you like best in Stockholm?
+What do you think are the best restaurants in Stockholm?